Malaysian Islamic Party: Structure and membership

-PAS's general assembly ("Muktamar") elects the party's president, Deputy President, three vice-presidents and a multi-member Central Working Committee.
+PAS's general assembly ("Muktamar") elects the party's president, Deputy President, three vice presidents and a multi-member Central Working Committee.
 The assembly is held annually, but elections occur only once every two years.
 The assembly is composed mainly of delegates elected by individual local divisions of the party.
 The day-to-day administration of the party is carried out by its Secretary-General, a position appointed by the party's leadership.
 The Central Working Committee is ostensibly the party's principal decision-making body, although its decisions are susceptible to being overturned by the Syura Council, an unelected body composed only of Muslim clerics and led by the party's Spiritual Leader ("Musyidul 'Am").
 The relationship between the different administrative bodies within the party occasionally causes conflict.
 In 2014, the Central Working Committee voted to support the nomination of Wan Azizah Wan Ismail, the President of the People's Justice Party, to be the Chief Minister of the Pakatan Rakyat government in Selangor.
 Abdul Hadi Awang, as PAS's president and with the backing of the Syura Council, overturned the decision and nominated different candidates.

 The party has three recognised sub-organisations for different categories of party members: an ulama wing (the "Dewan Ulama") for Muslim clerics, a women's wing (the "Dewan Muslimat") and a youth wing (the "Dewan Pemuda").
-Each wing elects its own leadership at its own general assembly.
+Each wing elects its leadership at its general assembly.
 There is a fourth wing for non-Muslim supporters of the party, although it does not have the same recognised position in the party's structure as the other three wings.

 PAS has approximately one million members, more than any other opposition party in Malaysia.
 PAS members often distinguish themselves from UMNO members through cultural and religious practices.
 For Islamic headwear, males who support PAS tend to prefer the white, soft kopiah, while UMNO supporters tend to wear the traditional Malay songkok, a rigid black cap.
 Some areas of Malaysia host rival mosques catering for the members and supporters of each party.